Lighting and Rendering / Blender

 Ambient Occlusion is a rendering technique that improves a scene's realism by adding soft shadows from indirect (ambient) lighting based on how much the point is exposed to the light sources.

-Blender uses Ground Truth Ambient Occlusion (GTAO) (link) and Verge3D Implements the same technique under the hood.
+Blender uses Ground Truth Ambient Occlusion (GTAO) and Verge3D Implements the same technique under the hood.

-Verge3D supports the following AO settings which can be found in the Ambient Occlusion section on the Render Properties panel:
+Verge3D supports the following AO settings which can be found in the Ambient Occlusion section on the Verge3D Settings panel:

 Blender Ambient Occlusion properties